-If anyone other than a parent/carer or their regular, known representative is to collect your child form school, you must advise the classteacher in the morning of the day in question, and prior to collection.
+If anyone other than a parent/carer or their regular, known representative is to collect your child form school, you must advise the class teacher on the morning of the day in question, and prior to collection.
 Children will not be released to anyone else without such notice.

 The school hopes that its working partnership with parents means that the natural anxiety that all parents feel about their children’s schooling can be discussed and resolved before it turns into a complaint.
 But if you wish to make a complaint, please follow the procedure outlined below, which is established good practice.

 - Minor complaints should be dealt with informally via your child’s teacher.
-If you are not satisfied with the outcome, you should contact the Headteacher.
+If you are not satisfied with the outcome, you should contact the Principal.

 - If you are unhappy with the way the Governing Body has dealt with your complaint you have a further right of appeal to the Director for Children’s Services.
 In some circumstances you may be able to complain to the Secretary of State for Education and Employment.